tylerlong/kickstart/README.md

 # kickstart

-Kick start a project by generating code according to boilerplates.
+Kick start a project by generating code according to boilerplate.

 It's a much simpler alternative to [Yeoman](http://yeoman.io/).